Nonac/PIMS/Report/System_implementation/2a_IoT.md

 <a name = "2aIoTSprint1"> </a>
 ## Bluetooth Detector
- The first thing any of our barrier needs to do is to is scanning all the Bluetooth (BT) devices in its vicinity regularly and obtaining useful information from them.
+ The first thing any of our barriers needs to do is to is scanning all the Bluetooth (BT) devices in its vicinity regularly and obtaining useful information from them.
 This enables the barriers to record their ambient changes, which permits our system to recognise the surroundings of each barrier and thus facilitates decision making for the barriers by our server.
 <a name = "2aIoTSprint1Imp"> </a>
 ### :white_circle:Implementation
 (__NOTE__: _code in this section is for explanation only, so it may not match that in our source code exactly._) <br><br>
-Each M5Stack came with an integrated dual mode Bluetooth, with which we could develop our BT detector. <br><br>
+Each M5Stack came with an integrated dual-mode Bluetooth, with which we could develop our BT detector. <br><br>
 We incorporated the ["BLEDevice"](https://github.com/nkolban/ESP32_BLE_Arduino) library to control the BT module on M5Stack since this library was included in the Arduino IDE and was easy to use: <br>
 ``` c++
 #include "BLEDevice.h"
 ```

-<br>Then, the singleton class "BLEDevice" was initialised with a name for the device and the BLEScan object was acuired.
+<br>Then, the singleton class "BLEDevice" was initialised with a name for the device, and the BLEScan object was acquired.
 ```c++
 /* Global scope: */
 #define BLE_DEVICE_NAME "barrier001" // BLE name of this device